johanhelsing/qtws17-compositor/readme.md

 ## Requirements

-- Qt dev branch (or 5.11 or newer when that's released)
+- Qt 5.11 or newer
-- Qt Wayland Compositor (also dev or 5.11)
+- Qt Wayland Compositor module

 I used `nvim-qt` as my editor and `konsole` as my terminal, but that should be easily interchangeable.